SystemsApproach/ops/arch.rst

 .. [#] Whether traditional or DevOps-based, there is typically a
        front-line support team, which is often said to provide Tier-1 support.
-They interact directly with users and are the first to respond to alarms, resolving the issue according to a well-scripted playbook.
+They interact directly with customers and are the first to respond to alarms, resolving the issue according to a well-scripted playbook.
 If Tier-1 support is not able to resolve an issue, it is elevated to Tier-2 and eventually Tier-3, the latter of which is the developers that best understand implementation details.

+.. sidebar:: Experience at Google

+	*Our brief sketch of DevOps is based on how the approach is practiced at Google, and in this context, it is a great example of how good things come from efforts to minimize toil.
+As Google gained experience building and running its cloud, the incremental improvements to their cloud management system were assimilated in a system known as BORG.
+Kubernetes, the open source project widely used across the industry today, was spun out of BORG.
+The functionality embodied by Kubernetes had evolved over time to deal with the operational challenges of deploying, upgrading, and a set of containers, serving as a great example of a "raising tide raising all boats."
+Given enough time, it is likely that next layer of cloud management machinery, roughly corresponding to the topics covered in this book" will also be taken as a given.*

 Second, all of the activity outlined in the previous paragraph is possible only because of the rich set of capabilities built into the Control and Management Platform that is the subject of this